Fredbob711/Homeracker-CYD-Dry-Box-Monitoring/README.md

 * Current Humidity
 * Filament Type/Color

+If you have more than 8 boxes, just create more pages!

 There is a secondary interface that allows you to change the Filament Type & Color for a given Box #, this is also editable in Home Assistant.

 The display also includes screen/backlight handling so the LCD can be properly blanked when not in use rather than simply displaying an illuminated black UI page.